noey2020/How-to-Talk-scikit-learn-Machine-Learning-Library/README.md

 ppn.fit(X_train_std, y_train)

+...

+After loading the Perceptron class from the linear_model module, we initialized a new Perceptron object and trained the model via the fit method.
+Here, the model parameter, eta0, is equivalent to the learning rate, eta, that we used in our own perceptron implementation, and the n_iter parameter defines the number of epochs (passes over the training dataset).

-I include some jupyter notebooks to serve as refreshers.
+I included some jupyter notebooks to serve as study guide and practice.

 I included some posts for reference.